-Ram Sunkara focuses his practice on negotiating and finalizing acquisition and disposition agreements, structuring transactions and auction processes, and managing all aspects of a deal.
-He chairs Sutherland's Liquefied Petroleum Gas (LPG), Natural Gas Liquids (NGLs) and Petrochemical practices.
-He also chairs the firm's Distributed Generation/Combined Heat and Power (CHP) team, and co-leads the firm's Liquefied Natural Gas (LNG) practice.
+Ram Sunkara serves on the firm's Executive Committee and focuses his practice on negotiating and finalizing acquisition and disposition agreements, structuring transactions and auction processes, and managing all aspects of a deal.
+He chairs Sutherland's Natural Gas Liquids (NGLs) and Petrochemical practices, the firm's Distributed Generation and Renewable Corporate Procurement team.
+Ram also co-leads Sutherland's Liquefied Natural Gas (LNG) practice.

 Ram represents a broad spectrum of energy sector clients in commercial and transactional matters, including:

 •Energy trading arrangements

 •Full-scale project development (greenfield and brownfield projects)

 •Project and structured financings

 He regularly represents Fortune 100 and 500 companies and smaller entities in the energy space including:

 •Chemical and petrochemical producers